Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 - [Part 3](notebook/part3/part3.ipynb)

     The third notebook combines what you learned in part 1 and 2.
 It implements an end-to-end ML use case including data ingestion, ETL/ELT transformations, model training, model scoring, and result visualization.

+## Building a runtime environment

+There are 2 options for running the different notebooks.
+You can either run them on a docker container (locally or cloud based), or you can run them via a hosted notebook service.
+As an example I am showing how to run the tutorial on AWS SageMaker Notebooks.

 ## Running Jupyter locally